Common Spring Food Plots for Deer

 Another drawback of grain sorghum is the seed is less desirable by deer than corn as a source of winter carbohydrates.
 Thus, in areas with lower deer densities, don’t expect the deer to come running.
 If you have a larger chunk of property or a large number of deer, consider planting some percentage of your food plots in grain sorghum.
 If you are only going to plant a small area up to a few acres, evaluate alternative plant species for maximum benefit.

 In areas that have deeper soils and receive enough rainfall to support it, it’s hard to beat corn.
-But one drawback right off the bat — it is not cheap — because it needs a lot of fertilizer.
+But one drawback right off the bat — it is not cheap — because it needs a lot of fertilizer for it to perform well.
 Corn is attractive to white-tailed deer, especially so during the winter when high-energy carbohydrates are critical.

-Corn consumed during the summer is not a good deer food.
+Corn consumed during the summer is not the best deer food.
 At this time of year, corn is high in sugary carbohydrates and low in protein.
-In short, if you have moderate to low deer numbers and the proper soil and rainfall, corn is a strong winter attractor, provides much-need carbs during the hardest time of the year, and can improve your late season hunting.
+In short, if you have moderate to low deer numbers and the proper soil and rainfall, corn is a strong winter attractor, provides much-need carbs during the hardest time of the year, and can improve your late season deer hunting.

 Soybeans make great spring and summer food plots!
 Soybeans are also fairly easy to establish and are as drought tolerant as grain sorghum.
 The plant is very good at extracting minerals from the soil that are in turn used by deer.
 There is little you can plant that draws bucks during the summer like soybeans.